oracle-livelabs/database/sharding/standard/migrate-to-sdb/migrate-to-sdb.md

 ### Prerequisites

-This lab assumes you have already completed the following:
+This lab assumes you have:

-- Sharded database deployment.
+- An Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
+    - Lab: Initialize Environment
+    - Lab: Oracle Shard Database Deployment
-- Setup a non-shard database.
+    - Lab: Setup a Non-Sharded Application.